-This Levy electric scooter review is an in depth-look at the world’s first mass-market electric scooter with a removable battery.
-Is this just a weird gimmick or does it hold its own against Electric Scooter Guide’s favorite scooters?
-Read on to find out.
+This Levy electric scooter review is an in-depth look at the world’s first mass-market electric scooter with a removable battery.
+Is this just a weird gimmick, or does it hold its own against our entry-level favorites?

-The Levy scooter is one of the newest scooters on the block and sports a unique marquee feature — a removable battery pack, which is not only convenient but also well-designed and solidly built.
+The Levy scooter sports a unique marquee feature — a removable battery pack, which is not only convenient but also well-designed and solidly built.